monoteba/maya-tweener/README.md

 ## Installation

-Download [tweener-install.py](https://github.com/mortenblaa/maya-tweener/raw/master/tweener-install.py) and drag the file into Maya's viewport.
+Download [tweener-install.py](https://github.com/mortenblaa/maya-tweener/raw/master/tweener-install.py) and drag the file into Maya's viewport (right-click and choose Save Link As...).

 If you prefer to manually install the plug-in, refer to "Installation" page in the wiki.